Tube and Tyre Basic Guides By Carter Hayes March 6, 2026 9 min read

 Increased Tire Volume

-A slightly larger wheel-and-tire package gives you more air volume, and that extra volume is what lets 27.5-inch (584 mm rim) setups run wider tires at lower pressures without sacrificing support.
-You gain measurable tire cushioning and improved shock absorption because the larger internal chamber distributes impact forces over more air and a larger contact patch.
-That increased volume lowers the chance of pinch flats—especially with tubeless seals—since the tire deforms more before bottoming out on the rim.
-Practically, you’ll notice steadier traction and stability in technical gravel sections as the tire conforms to irregularities rather than bouncing off them.
-For riders seeking freedom from harsh terrain, 650b volume delivers a predictable, forgiving platform that preserves speed and control.
+That increased volume also lowers the chance of pinch flats, especially with tubeless seals, since the tire deforms more before bottoming out on the rim.
+On the trail, you’ll notice steadier traction and stability in technical gravel sections as the tire conforms to irregularities rather than bouncing off them.
+For rough terrain, 650b volume delivers a predictable, forgiving platform that preserves speed and control.

 Lower Inflation Pressure

-Run 650B tires at lower pressures and you’ll feel immediate benefits: the larger casings (typically 40–50 mm) let you drop psi without the tire squirming or folding, increasing effective air volume and contact patch to absorb impacts and bite into loose gravel.
-You gain measurable tire pressure benefits and comfort enhancement that free you to ride faster, longer, and more confidently.
+Run 650B tires at lower pressures and you’ll feel the benefits right away.
+The larger casings (typically 40–50 mm) let you drop psi without the tire squirming or folding.
+This increases effective air volume and contact patch, absorbing impacts and biting into loose gravel.
+The result is measurable comfort that lets you ride faster, longer, and more confidently.

 • Increased air volume cushions sharp hits and evens out washboard surfaces.